 Source: @raven.vasquez

 Orlando will always be a top contender on the best options when you want to travel with kids, and there’s no better time to head there.
 Whether we’re excited to reacquaint ourselves with Disney World or not, we’re here to remind you that that’s far from the only thing to do in Orlando these days.
 The Nona Adventure Park, with its inflatable aqua park and obstacle course, is most definitely another draw.
-Next to it is the Lake Nona Wave Hotel, which provides endless fun in the form of miles of nature trails (it’s within a 17-square mile micro-city that’s one of America’s healthiest communities) and offers amenities like rock climbing and tennis, too.
+Next to it is the Lake Nona Wave Hotel, which provides endless fun in the form of miles of nature trails (Lake Nona is a 17-square mile micro-city that’s one of America’s healthiest communities) and offers amenities like rock climbing and tennis, too.
 There’s even a curated kid’s library by the owner of the country’s first social justice-driven children’s bookstore.

 Or opt for the Four Seasons Resort Orlando at Walt Disney World Resort, which you might never want to leave—especially if you can sneak off for a few hours at the spa, like for an Anti-Gravity Facial or Vibrational Sound Therapy.
 There’s an Italian chef for all the pizza, pasta, and fresh bread you can stand and multiple pools (including, yes, an adults-only Oasis pool with underwater audio and hourly amenities).
-And bonus: There’s a complimentary kids club daily from 10 a.m. to 6 p.m. for ages 4 to 12!
+And bonus: there’s a complimentary kids club daily from 10 a.m. to 6 p.m. for ages 4 to 12!

 Seabrook, Washington